huxia1124/UniversalServerEx/README.md

 # UniversalServerEx
-An implementation of multi-threaded TCP asynchronous using libevent.
-Linux only.
+An implementation of multi-threaded TCP asynchronous server using libevent.
+Currently, it's designed only for linux.
 > This is a VisualGDB project.
+Test compiled using gcc/g++ 5.2.1

 ### Some keywords
  * C++
- * C++11
+ * C++11 (thread, mutex, lambda expresion, smart pointers, atomic ...)
  * TCP
  * libevent
  * Multi-threading